ls1intum/Artemis/docs/dev/setup/localci-localvc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `Podman <https://podman.io/>`_ offers a container runtime that is API-compatible with Docker.
-Rather than having a system-wide socket that runs with administrative permissions, though, Podman allows to create containers with only user permissions.
+Rather than having a system-wide socket that runs with administrative permissions, Podman allows to create containers with only user permissions.
 In single-user setups this might not be as relevant, but offers additional security in a production environment where the Artemis CI has to execute untrusted student code.

 .. admonition:: Podman is supported on a best effort basis.